 Punk Rock Music

-The term "punk" was first used in relation to rock music by some American critics in the early 1970s, to describe garage bands and their devotees.
-By late 1976, bands such as Television and the Ramones in New York City, and the Sex Pistols, the Clash, and the Damned in London were recognized as the vanguard of a new musical movement.
+The term "punk" was first used in relation to rock music by some American critics in the early 1970s music scene, to describe garage bands and their devotees.
+By late 1976, punk rock bands such as Television and the Ramones in New York City, and the Sex Pistols, The Clash, and the Damned in London were recognised as the vanguard of a new musical movement.
 The following year saw punk rock spreading around the world, and it became a major cultural phenomenon in the United Kingdom.

 By the beginning of the 1980s, faster, more aggressive styles such as hardcore (e.g. Black Flag) and street punk (e.g. the Exploited) had become the predominant mode of punk rock.
 Musicians identifying with or inspired by punk also pursued a broad range of other variations, giving rise to post-punk and the alternative rock movement.
-At the end of the 20th century, punk rock had been adopted by the mainstream, as pop punk and punk rock bands such as Green Day, the Offspring and Blink-182 brought the genre widespread popularity.
+Bands such as The Cramps, The Jam, The Police, and Adam and the Ants were heavily influenced by the punk genre.